RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

     - [ ] Identify where they hit issues or look confused
     - [ ] Gather feedback that can be used to iterate and improve the experience.

+### Review the prototype with users
+The Five Act Interview from the book "Sprint" by Jake Knapp is a structured process used in design sprints to extract high-quality feedback from interviews.
+Here are the detailed steps:
+1. **Friendly Welcome**: Start by building rapport with the interviewee.
+Make them feel comfortable and establish a friendly, conversational tone.
+    - **Example:** _"Hi [Interviewee's Name], thank you so much for joining us today!
+We really appreciate you taking the time to help us.
+How has your day been so far?"_
+1. **Context Questions**: Begin the interview with broad, open-ended questions about the interviewee's background, experiences, and opinions related to the topic at hand.
+This helps to understand their perspective and gather context.
+    - **Example:** _"Can you tell us a bit about your experience with [relevant topic or product]?
+What do you typically look for in a product like this?
+How often do you use such products or services?"_
+1. **Introduction to the Prototype**: Introduce the prototype or concept you're testing.
+Explain that you're looking for honest feedback and that the prototype is a work in progress.
+This sets the stage for the user to be open and candid.
+    - **Example:** _"We're excited to show you a prototype we've been working on.
+It's still in the early stages, so your honest thoughts are incredibly valuable to us.
+Remember, there are no right or wrong answers here.
+We're just interested in your perspective."_
+    - - **NB:** ensure you say: _"You are not being tested, the prototype is, so we are looking for honest feedback"_ and _"I did not work on this I am just here to understand your experiences"_ (as people are worried about offending people when giving feedback)
+1. **Tasks and Open-Ended Questions**: Guide the interviewee through specific tasks using the prototype.
+Ask open-ended questions to encourage them to express their thoughts and feelings as they interact with the prototype.
+Observe their behavior and reactions.
+    - **Example:** _"How would you typically approach: [a specific task]?"_
+    - **Example during process:** _"What are you thinking about?
+What Comes to mind"_
+1. **Quick Debrief**: Conclude the interview by summarizing what was learned and asking any final questions.
+Thank the interviewee for their time and insights.
+This helps gather any last important thoughts and signals the end of the session.
+    - **Example:** _"Thank you for going through the prototype with us.
+To summarize, it sounds like you found [certain feature] quite useful but had some concerns about [another aspect].
+Is there anything else you'd like to add?
+Again, thank you so much for your time and insights."_

+Throughout the interview, it's crucial to listen actively, take notes, and avoid leading the interviewee or biasing their responses.
+The aim is to gather genuine user reactions and insights.
+To avoid leading questions, build a script you can fall back on, and:
+- Focus on questions that start with: "who", "what", "when", "why", "where" and "how".
+- Avoid: "yes"/"no" questions and "multiple choice"/"options" questions

 ## Going to market
 These are taken from "Marketing Made Simple" by Donald Miller and Dr. J.J.
 Peterson which offers a clear and actionable guide to improving your marketing strategy.
 Here's a summary of the key actionable points and steps from the book: